As early as 1679-80, Edmund Andreas, Colonial Governor

 in good order.
 However, two beacons, made of wood were

 situtated at the vomitary of the great

 In 1852, during an inspection of the countries

-lighthouses, the Lighthouse Board reported the lighthouse to
+lighthouses, the Lighthouse Board reported the

 be "in a good state of preservation," but criticised: